teezzan/cdEnv-client/README.md

 ## Starting CLI Console
-cdEnv comes packaged with a cli interface to help ease setting up of environments.
+This library comes packaged with a cli interface to help ease setting up of environments.
 You can
 - Signup as a User
 - Login as a User
 - Create environments and populate it with Keys and values